GraphQLByPoP/graphql-server/README.md

 - <a href="https://newapi.getpop.org/graphiql/?query=query%20GetPosts(%24includeAuthor%3A%20Boolean!%2C%20%24rootLimit%3A%20Int%20%3D%203%2C%20%24nestedLimit%3A%20Int%20%3D%202)%20%7B%0A%20%20rootPosts%3A%20posts(limit%3A%24rootLimit)%20%7B%0A%20%20%20%20id%0A%20%20%20%20title%0A%20%20%20%20...postProperties%0A%20%20%7D%0A%7D%0Afragment%20postProperties%20on%20Post%20%7B%0A%20%20author%20%40include(if%3A%20%24includeAuthor)%20%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%20%20nestedPosts%3A%20posts(limit%3A%24nestedLimit)%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20url%0A%20%20%20%20%20%20title%0A%20%20%20%20%20%20date%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D&operationName=GetPosts&variables=%7B%0A%20%20%22includeAuthor%22%3A%20true%0A%7D" target="leoloso-graphiql">Fragments with directives</a>
 - <a href="https://newapi.getpop.org/graphiql/?query=query%20GetPosts(%24rootLimit%3A%20Int%20%3D%203%2C%20%24nestedLimit%3A%20Int%20%3D%202)%20%7B%0A%20%20rootPosts%3A%20posts(limit%3A%24rootLimit)%20%7B%0A%20%20%20%20id%0A%20%20%20%20title%0A%20%20%20%20author%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20content(limit%3A%24nestedLimit)%20%7B%0A%20%20%20%20%20%20%20%20__typename%0A%20%20%20%20%20%20%20%20title%0A%20%20%20%20%20%20%20%20...%20on%20Post%20%7B%0A%20%20%20%20%20%20%20%20%20%20excerpt%0A%20%20%20%20%20%20%20%20%20%20tags%20%7B%0A%20%20%20%20%20%20%20%20%20%20%20%20name%0A%20%20%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20...%20on%20Media%20%7B%0A%20%20%20%20%20%20%20%20%20%20url%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D&operationName=GetPosts" target="leoloso-graphiql">Inline fragments</a>

+### Extended GraphQL

+An upgraded implementation of GraphQL, featuring [many more features](https://leoloso.com/posts/pop-api-features/) (such as composable fields and composable directives) can be found [in this package](https://github.com/getpop/api-graphql).

+The Extended GraphQL enables to resolve complex use cases in a single query, such as [this one](https://leoloso.com/posts/demonstrating-pop-api-graphql-on-steroids/).

-### Support for REST too
+### Support for REST

-Bonus feature: From a unique source code, the API also supports REST!
+From a unique source code, the API also supports REST.
 Check out these example links:

 - [List of posts](https://newapi.getpop.org/posts/api/rest/)
 - [Single post](https://newapi.getpop.org/posts/cope-with-wordpress-post-demo-containing-plenty-of-blocks/api/rest/)